Chevrolet K5 Blazer: Third-generation (GMT400; 1992–1994)

-The standard engine remained the 350 cuin small-block V8 with throttle-body fuel injection.
-A 6.5 L turbocharged Detroit Diesel V8 was added as an option for 1994, with output of 180 hp and 360 lbft of torque.
-The diesel engine was available only with a four-speed automatic transmission.
+For 1992, a 210 hp 350 cuin small-block V8 with throttle-body fuel injection was the only engine offered with the Blazer/Yukon (the 6.2L diesel V8 was discontinued as an option).
+For 1994, a 180 hp 6.5 L Detroit Diesel turbodiesel V8 was introduced as an option; the 6.5 L engine was offered only with an automatic transmission.
 All versions were fitted with an independent front suspension and solid rear axle with leaf springs; four-wheel-drive versions had torsion bars on the front, while two-wheel-drive versions had coil springs.